Armoor

 Armoor is a city in Nizamabad district, in the state of Telangana in India.
 Armoor is second biggest city after nizamabad city in nizamabad district.
 Armoor is situated on NH 63.
 In the past, it was called Navanathapuram since it has nine mountains around the city Armoor (9 mountains) is a variation of it.

-Geography of Armoor
+It is a muncipality with 36 to 38 wards.

-Armoor, a town in the Nizamabad district of Telangana, India, boasts a diverse and significant geographical setting that shapes its economic, cultural, and agricultural identity.
-The town is situated approximately 27 kilometers from the district headquarters, Nizamabad, and lies along National Highway 44, connecting it to major cities like Hyderabad and Nagpur.
-Armoor’s geographical features, climate, and natural resources play a central role in its regional importance.
+Geography